 - MetroCards can be used on subway trains and local buses.

-- $1 new card fee applies to all new cards.
+- A $1 new card fee applies to all new cards.

-- Free transfers between trains in the same station.
+- Free transfers between trains at the same station.

 - Metro cards bend easily so keep your cards in a protected place, like a wallet.